 That’s not a typo.
-Asset location is an often overlooked aspect of retirement planning.
+While asset allocation is a common investment term, asset location is an often overlooked aspect of retirement planning.
 That is unfortunate because asset location can significantly affect the after-tax value of your retirement income.
 I’ll explain what asset location means and how you can use that information to increase your retirement income.

 What is Asset Location?